js044/portfolio/content/work/nenrikido.md

 {{< lightbox lightbox-id="nen" img-src="/images/work/nenrikido/themes.gif" img-class="left-img" alt="A gif demonstrating a layout that is changing on a button click." >}}

 ### Themes
 As mentioned previously, Nenrikido's themes are one of the most notable elements of the website.
 Each theme uses a [Twemoji](https://twemoji.twitter.com/)-rendered emoji as its icon representation (in order to ensure consistent display).
 Clicking on the button triggers a theme swap that modifies the fonts, color schemes, and icons.
 I have a standing poll to gauge what themes most users prefer.
 The "dark mode" theme (ZZZ) is the most popular as of now.
 Themes have been updated over time to be more accessible/vision friendly.
 The Muuri grid layout is updated with each theme in Javascript to ensure there are no gaps between windows.
+The layout of the site is fully responsive; different viewports render a different number of columns.
+On mobile, these windows collapse to one column.

 {{< lightbox lightbox-id="nen" img-src="/images/work/nenrikido/journalring.gif" img-class="right-img" alt="A gif flipping through a digital journal." >}}